Coding-Crashkurse/Langchain-Full-Course/README.md

 - **functions.ipynb:** This notebook discusses the new 'Function Calling' functionality of OpenAI.

+- **open_source_chain.ipynb:** This notebook contains code with Langchain which uses a Falcon 7B Model

 _Note: The descriptions above are general and might not fully capture the content of each notebook.
 Please refer to the notebooks themselves for detailed information._